Security & Access Control Boundaries

 Network Perimeter & Transport Hardening

-Access control boundaries extend beyond SQL privileges into the network transport layer.
-ClickHouse should never be exposed directly to public internet endpoints.
-Instead, deployments must rely on strict VPC segmentation, private subnets, and security group rules that restrict ingress to authorized orchestration nodes, BI gateways, and ETL runners.
+Access boundaries extend past SQL privileges into the transport layer.
+ClickHouse must never be exposed to a public endpoint; deployments rely on VPC segmentation, private subnets, and security-group rules that admit only authorized orchestration nodes, BI gateways, and ETL runners.
+Bind listeners to internal interfaces and require TLS for every client:

 <listen_host>::1</listen_host>